aveHacks/i3Nord/README.md

 # i3Nord
-The necessary software to use these configs: feh, firefox, kitty, i3blocks, dunst
+The necessary software to use these configs includes: feh, firefox, kitty, i3blocks, dunst